XiongjunGuan/JIPNet/README.md

 python train_JIPNet.py
 ```

-:point_up: The pretrained encoder is uploaded at `./JIPNet/encoder_bath.pth` in this [link](https://drive.google.com/drive/folders/1q9yopPjOFt9c9odCT1o4nheLvwrJaCu7?usp=sharing).
+:triangular_flag_on_post: The pretrained encoder is uploaded at `./JIPNet/encoder_bath.pth` in this [link](https://drive.google.com/drive/folders/1q9yopPjOFt9c9odCT1o4nheLvwrJaCu7?usp=sharing).

 If you are interested in this part, you can refer to our other repository for training fingerprint enhancement networks.
 https://github.com/XiongjunGuan/FpEnhancer

 Note that the network of above repository‌ has been adjusted, and its weight cannot be directly applied to JIPNet.

-Note that the training code has not been fully organized yet, and there may be some bugs that have not been discovered.
+:sparkles: At present, the training code has not been fully organized yet, and there may be some bugs that have not been discovered.
 Please feel free to discuss with me. :kissing_heart:

 <br>